 Probate Law In Colorado

-Informal probate is used when the person asking to be appointed as personal representative has priority for appointment and the Will has no irregularities.
+Informal probate is used when the person asking to be appointed as a personal representative has priority for appointment and the Will has no irregularities.
 Informal probate does not require court supervision, but it is still a court process.
-Informal probate is begun by filing forms with the probate court and paying a filing fee.
-One of the forms requests that the court appoint a personal representative.
+Informal probate is begun by filing forms and the Will with the probate court and paying a filing fee.
+The court appoints a personal representative by executing Letters Testamentary.
 Once the personal representative is appointed, the personal representative has the authority to transfer assets to the estate, pay the expenses and taxes of the estate and distribute the assets pursuant to the Will or Colorado laws of intestacy, if there is no will.
 If there is a dispute among the people who have an interest in the estate or if the Will is ambiguous, the estate may need to be probated on a formal basis.

-Forms are available at the court house, through the self-help center at www.courts.state.co.us or at Bradford Publishing.
+Forms are available at the courthouse, or through the self-help center at www.courts.state.co.us.
 Court costs are assessed unless you are indigent, with the initial filing fee of approximately $200.
-Creditors must be notified and a Creditors Notice must be published in a newspaper, unless the decedent has been deceased for more than one year.
+Creditors must be notified and a Creditors Notice must be published in a newspaper unless the decedent has been deceased for more than one year.
 Although some people probate an estate without the help of an attorney, it is best to consult with an attorney.

 This article was written by Tamra K Waltemath of Tamra K. Waltemath, P.C.
 This information is for general informational purposes only and does not constitute legal advice.
 For specific questions, you should consult a qualified attorney.
 Tamra K. Waltemath is an elder law attorney focusing on wills, trusts, estate and trust administration, probate and non-probate transfers, guardianships and conservatorships.
 She can be contacted at: Tamra K. Waltemath, P.C., 3843 West 73rd Avenue, Westminster, CO 80030; 303-657-0360; or visit her website at: www.WaltemathLawOffice.com.